Luis Garcia Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 22nd in MLB.
+- The pitching staff for the Cardinals has a collective 8.3 K/9, which ranks 23rd in MLB.

-- The Cardinals' 4.53 team ERA ranks 23rd among all league pitching staffs.
+- The Cardinals have a 4.52 team ERA that ranks 23rd across all league pitching staffs.

-- The Cardinals allow the first-fewest home runs in baseball (87 total, one per game).
+- The Cardinals give up the fewest home runs in baseball (89 total, one per game).

-- The right-hander last pitched on Saturday against the Chicago White Sox, when he threw seven scoreless innings while giving up four hits.
+- In his last time out on Thursday, July 6 against the Miami Marlins, the right-hander threw 6 2/3 scoreless innings while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.